tylerrichman-erg/CARB-Facility_Matching-DesktopGUI/README.md

  <li>Enter in the input parameters for input excel file, field configuration, and output file.</li>
  <li>Hit execute and sit tight!
 The window that opens with the application will display output messages.</li>
 </ol>

+Note make sure there are no duplicate ARBID's in the master table.